AMBOSELI NATIONAL PARK AND TSAVO NATIONAL PARK – 10 day game driving and walking safari

 This is a thrilling adventure through Africa’s most breathtaking scenery, into the worlds of three of the most endangered animal giants on our planet: the elephant, black rhino, and the lion.

-We concentrate on three world-famous national parks: Tsavo East, Tsavo West and Amboseli.
 In Tsavo East we will see elephants along the remote Galana river, and we can view them both from our specially-designed land rovers, and we can approach them on foot.
 From our beautiful private camp on the edge of the river, we will walk in the morning, and game drive in the afternoon.
 There is no pressure to hike, as our vehicles and driver/naturalists are always present.

 We are the only organization licensed to conduct walking safaris in a Kenyan national park.